 Photo by: Leah Gauthier

-Lauded as "the finest eating strawberry in America," the Marshall strawberry has a history of delicious honors.
-The Marshall was served to Queen Elizabeth and King George IV at a lunch in Vancouver, B.C. in 1939 (800 crates were delivered for the royal table).
+At one time, lauded as the finest eating strawberry in America.
 An esteemed American agricultural encyclopedia notes that the Marshall strawberry was "the standard of excellence for the entire northern strawberry industry."
 And, according to James Beard, it was one of only two kinds of strawberries his mother would allow into the house.

 Marshall strawberries filled fields in the Pacific Northwest after World War II, but its numbers would later dwindle as it succumbed to viruses and, as its geographic popularity increased, the stresses of traveling.
 This shortcoming was due, ironically, to its sweetness: According to the Oregon Strawberry Commission, the Marshall was so full of sugar that its shelf life was measured in hours rather than days.
 Delicious but costly to cultivate, the Marshall was phased out of fields in the mid-1960s.